How to recycle keyboard keys into a ring

 My iPad keyboard broke.
 Luckily, the manufacturer sent me another one since it was still under warranty, however, they didn’t want the broken one back.
 So what to do?
 Well, pull it apart of course to see if there were any interesting bits to make something with!

-I would use resin to fill the back of the keys and then use resin as glue to attach them to a ring backing.
+I’m using resin to fill the back of the keys and then use resin as glue to attach them to a ring backing.

-STEP 1: Prep the keyboard and fill the keys with resin
+STEP 1: Prep the keyboard

 First, I removed the keys from the keyboard.